Mary Kay Place: 2020–present

-In 2020, Place guest starred on the comedy-drama series AJ and the Queen, and on Fox's 9-1-1: Lone Star as the mother to Liv Tyler's character.
+In 2020, Place guest starred on the comedy-drama series AJ and the Queen, and on Fox's 9-1-1: Lone Star as Theresa Blake, the mother to Liv Tyler's character.
 In 2021, Place played Millie in the musical drama Music, co-written and directed by Sia.
 She also starred in the musical The Prom based on the Broadway musical of the same title directed by Ryan Murphy, for Netflix.